 Although gold has a much longer history, it still represents a non-productive good (it generates no interest, no dividends, no returns for minors, etc.).

 It can not be denied that this precious metal has not performed well over the past 40 years, and it is very likely that this trend will continue over the next 40 years.

 The Bitcoin economy will look better than gold – but it’s much easier to replace cryptos as part of the chemical picture.

-It is now necessary to think about the amount of automated services (smart contracts) that a decentralized blockchain application needs to compete effectively and significantly with traditional currencies.
-We call this hypothetical economy the “Virgin Islands of Blockchain”.
+It is now necessary to think about the number of automated services (smart contracts) that a decentralized blockchain application needs to compete effectively and significantly with traditional currencies.
+We call this hypothetical economy the “Virgin Islands of Blockchain.”

-How would the Facebook Blockchain would be better than Bitcoin?
+How would Facebook Blockchain be better than Bitcoin?